How do I book a tattoo with you?

 Please arrive well rested, hydrated, and eat something before we begin.
 Please wear dark clothes and wear appropriate clothing to expose the body part that we are working on.

 Pain varies for each client and different areas on the body will have different levels of discomfort.
-To make the experience more comfortable, consider using a tattoo numbing cream.
+I am no longer offering free numbing cream, so if you are worried about making your experience more comfortable, consider bringing your lidocaine cream, such as Zensa.
 Make sure you learn how to apply it properly before your appointment.

 Can you do cover ups / fix this tattoo from someone else?